An infinitesimal life

 The thing is, our mind constantly escapes the scope of the infinitesimal now we are actually living in.
 We get caught in thoughts tied to memory, believing that the past truly existed as we remember it.
 Or we attempt to predict what’s to come and set intentions for what we expect to face.

-We are like a particle traveling along a path — a point moving through a continuous line of events.
-I don’t believe everything is predetermined, nor that destiny is fixed.
-We can still change our velocity and direction along that path.
+We are like a particle traveling along a path — a point moving through a continuous line of events, every instant is this dt that is part of a journey we must travel through.

-What I mean is that we can live a life where we become aware of every feeling, intention, thought, posture, and movement we make.
+What I truly want to accomplish using this model is this: we can live a life where we become aware of every feeling, intention, thought, posture, and movement we make.
 This awareness — mindfulness — can only exist in the present moment.

 “When walking, a monk discerns, ‘I am walking.’